Xyntopia/pydoxtools/docs/index.md

     # for the
     doc.logic_graph(image_path=settings._PYDOXTOOLS_DIR / "docs/images/document_logic_png.svg", document_logic_id=".png")

-This way we can generate the pipelines for different filetypes:
+This allows you to generate pipelines for various file types:

 - [docx](images/document_logic_docx.svg)
 - [png](images/document_logic_png.svg)
   (click on links to open the images!)

-Pipelines for every supported file type can be found [here](https://github.com/Xyntopia/pydoxtools/tree/gh-pages/images).
+You can find pipelines for every supported file type [here](https://github.com/Xyntopia/pydoxtools/tree/gh-pages/images).

-This also works for custom pipelines!
+This feature is also available for custom pipelines!

-In order to learn more continue to: [Reference](reference)
+To learn more, continue to: [Reference](reference)